LTUC/amman-dotnet-401d2/Curriculum/Class29/Facilitator/policies.md

 ```

-A requirment does not need to have to have data properties.
+A requirement does not need to have to have data properties.

 The next part of the custom policy is the Authorization Handler.
 An authorization handler is responsible for the evaluation of a requirement's properties.